What other travelers are saying about Rinno-ji Temple

 Is not too far of Toshogu Temple, is a really nice place to visit, in the main hall there are some really huge and amazing statues, the art and details on it is beautiful, you can also get zodiac amulet there and the gardens are amazing, at the time I wnet there the Sakuras were blooming, no photos are allowed in main hall

-During Setsubun, you can buy lucky beans (Fukusho) at the Honbo office. 👹
+During Setsubun, you can purchase lucky beans (fukumasu) at the head temple office. 👹

-*Prices and quantities are for 2022, so please check from time to time. ☎️
+*Prices and quantities are current for 2022, so please check back for future updates. ☎️

 Nikkozan Rinnoji is a Tendai sect temple.